Xomega-Net/Xomega.Docs/docs/framework/services/api/wcf.md

 ## Securing WCF API

 Any business services that you expose via WCF should be secured, and allow authenticated users only.
-WCF uses `System.IdentityModel` as well as the Claims Identity in order to provide authentication and authorization for the requests.
+WCF uses `System.IdentityModel` as well as the `ClaimsIdentity` in order to provide authentication and authorization for the requests.

 :::warning
 Securing WCF services could be a daunting task, especially if you are not very familiar with the Identity Model.